(December 12, 2010))

 He sat down next to her and put his hand on her shoulder.
 “You know, if you saw Dr. Heston, the nightmares might go away.”

-“I just don’t want to see a shrink is all.”
+“I just don’t want to see another shrink is all.”

 Devon Carter smiled.
 “Okay,” he said.
 “Come on upstairs.
 I’ll make crepes.”

 As her father left, Fiona breathed a sigh of relief.
 She thought she would have been used to the nightmares by now.
 She’d had them most of her life, ever since she entered adolescence.
 While each dream was different in some way, they all shared the same themes–ravaged and burning cities, echoes of her deepest fears, personal tragedy and unknowable horrors.
 All of them had, at their end, that same cryptic phrase.
 Even out of context it seemed more ominous than it had any right to be.